CERC-Genomic-Medicine/Regenie_nextflow/README.md

 - Important!
 @@ Phenotype file must be formated as mentionned in regenie Documentation see below for example @@
 @@ By default Step 2 inputs (imputed/Exome/CNV files) are unfiltered, such step should be taken before this pipeline @@
-@@ Commonly, depending on the naming structure within the VCF inputed in the step 2 file preparation the sample naming might differ from the phenotype/covariate file, consider using the '-double-id/--const-fid/--id-delim' plink2 option to @@
+@@ Commonly, depending on the naming structure within VCF, the sample naming might differ from the phenotype/covariate file, consider using the '-double-id/--const-fid/--id-delim' plink2 options @@
 ```

 ![workflow diagram](workflow.png)